ckallum/space-jam/README.md

 ## Credits

-- Game Design & Programming: [Your Name]
+- Game Design & Programming: Me
 - Inspired by Conway's Game of Life and classic arcade shooters

 Enjoy the chaos!